ericcornelissen/svgo-action/CONTRIBUTING.md

 ## Making Changes

-You are always free to contribute by working on one of the confirmed [open bug reports], approved [open feature requests], or any of the other accepted [open issues] and opening a Pull Request for it.
+You are always free to contribute by working on one of the confirmed or accepted (and unassigned) [open issues] and opening a Pull Request for it.

 It is advised to indicate that you will be working on a issue by commenting on that issue.
 This is so others don't start working on the same issue as you are.